Laghouat Province: Terrain

 The province of Laghouat is located between Hautes Plaines and the desert foothills of the Saharan Atlas mountain range.
 It is surrounded on the two sides by the Amour Range west of the province and the mountains of Ouled Nile to the east.
 The province is divided into three main geographical regions: the Saharan Atlas mountains, the Steppe Plains, and the Desert.

 Saharan Atlas

 The Saharan Atlas Mountain Range is located in the northwest of the province, to the north of the Djebel Amour mountains.
 The Saharan Atlas mountains reach heights between 1000 and 1700 meters above sea level.
 We can distinguish them into two sub-regions which include the High Highlands area in the north and a mountainous area in the south.
 The districts of Gueltet Sidi Saâd, Aflou District, Brida District, El Ghicha District and Oued Morra District are located in this region.
-The most important characteristic of this area is that it is the source of the most significant rivers in Algeria, including the Chelif River, the Wadi el-Taweel and the Wadi Djedi through its tributary the M'zi River.
-It is distinguished by the presence of the green dam forests that blend into the grassy Steppe region.
+The most important characteristic of this area is that it is the source of the most significant rivers in Algeria, including the Chelif River, the Wadi el-Taweel and the Wadi Djedi through its tributary the M'zi River, distinguished by the presence of the green dam forests that blend into the grassy Steppe region.